Make this flea collars dog DIY to keep your dog safe from fleas and ticks without using traditional topical treatments with synthetic chemicals.

 While the dog shampoo helps, sometimes we need a little bit more to help keep the fleas and ticks away.
 I don’t like using the chemical tick goo that you can get from pet shops and vets.
 As with our human body products, I like to use a natural product for my dog.

-- 1 Tbsp Witch Hazel
+- 1 Tablespoon Witch Hazel

 - 2 drops each: lavender essential oil, cedarwood essential oil, thyme essential oil, melaleuca (tea tree) essential oil

-- 1 tsp garlic oil
+- 1 teaspoon garlic oil

 - Woven collar or bandana